Will Smith Player Props: Dodgers vs. Reds

 Will Smith At The Plate

-- He has homered in 16.9% of his games this season, and 3.8% of his chances at the plate.

-- Smith has picked up an RBI in 44.2% of his games this season, with two or more RBI in 18.2% of his games.
-He has also driven in three or more runs in three contests.
+- In 34 games this season (43.6%), Smith has picked up an RBI, and in 14 of those games (17.9%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.